Laws, Regulations & Codes

 • Smart watches must be switched off.

-• While each session is active players are not permitted to communicate with other players in any way other than via the BBO interface itself.
+• While each session is active players are not permitted to communicate with other players in any way other than via the BBO or RB interface itself.

 • On the first day players must arrive at the centre at least thirty (30) minutes before the start of play.